 - cloudy or blurry vision

-- colours seem faded
+- colours seeming faded

 - poor night vision

-- brownish tint to vision
+- a brownish tint to your vision

 An examination of the inside of your eye